StudyWell: Student Well-Being Initiative

 Multidisciplinary, practice-integrated research and stakeholder collaboration.

-StudyWell is built on a multidisciplinary, practice-integrated approach, grounded in organisational psychology and enriched through collaboration with experts from diverse fields, including industrial engineering, statistics, machine and deep learning, and accounting.
+StudyWell is built on a multidisciplinary, research- and practice-integrated approach, grounded in organisational psychology and enriched through close collaboration with experts from diverse fields, including organisational psychology, engineering, statistics, and deep machine learning.

 By working closely with international organisational psychology researchers and multiple university stakeholders, such as management and student support structures, StudyWell fosters resource sharing and capability enhancement to drive impactful research and practical solutions.
 Our approach is agile, adaptive, and deeply collaborative.
-From identifying emerging student needs to deploying responsive interventions, we stay closely aligned with the realities of student life and the strategic goals of the institution.
+From identifying emerging student needs to deploying responsive interventions, we remain closely aligned with the realities of student life and the institution's strategic goals.

 Through partnerships with international thought leaders in organisational psychology and a wide range of institutional stakeholders, including student support services, faculty members, and institutional leadership, we foster resource sharing, capability building, and co-creating tools that make a tangible impact.